-$$\mathbf{D} = \sqrt{\mathbf{x}\mathbf{1}m + \mathbf{1}n \mathbf{y}' - 2\mathbf{A}\mathbf{B}'},\tag{1}$$
+$$\mathbf{D} = \sqrt{\mathbf{x}\mathbf{1}m + \mathbf{1}n\mathbf{y}' - 2\mathbf{A}\mathbf{B}'},\tag{1}$$

-Hint: you may find the MATLAB function any useful.
+Hint: you may find the function any useful.

-(d) Use this function in the main simulation in order to check whether a new location of a forest fire has already been burned as well as to estimate the burned percentage of the complete considered area.

-Hint: only check for every squared kilometer whether it has been burned or not.
-You may want to use the MATLAB function meshgrid to generate all coordinate pairs at this level of granularity.

-- 3. Create a function that visualizes the forest fires over time. - (a) The visualization may look like the snapshot presented in Figure 1. - Hint: you can plot circles in MATLAB by using the rectangle function (as logical as having to press Start to shut down Windows). - Hint: prevent your animation from slowing down by clearing the figure before plotting an iteration.
-You can use the MATLAB command cla for this. - Hint: in order to be able to actually see your animation, you may need to briefly pause the animation after plotting an iteration. - 4.
+- (d) Use this function in the main simulation in order to check whether a new location of a forest fire has already been burned as well as to estimate the burned percentage of the complete considered area. - Hint: only check for every squared kilometer whether it has been burned or not.
+You may want to use the MATLAB function meshgrid of R function expand.grid to generate all coordinate pairs at this level of granularity. - 3.
+Create a function that visualizes the forest fires over time. - (a) The visualization may look like the snapshot presented in Figure 1. - Hint: you can plot circles in MATLAB by using the rectangle function (as logical as having to press Start to shut down Windows).
+In R plotting circles is the easiest through function draw.circle from the plotrix library (install.packages('plotrix'); library(plotrix)). - Hint: prevent your animation from slowing down by clearing the figure before plotting an iteration.
+You can use the MATLAB command cla for this. - Hint: in order to be able to actually see your animation in MATLAB, you may need to briefly pause the animation after plotting an iteration. - 4.
 Write a script that runs 50 simulations of forest fires in an area of 130 by 240 kilometers.
-Suppose that the time in between the outbreak of two subsequent fires is on average 8 days (exponentially distributed), fires typically spread with a speed of 0.4 kilometers per day, and they move 0.9 kilometers per day.
+Suppose that the time in between the outbreak of two subsequent fires is on average 8 days (exponentially distributed), fires typically spread with a speed of 0.4 kilometers per day, and they move 0.85 kilometers per day.
 How many days does it take on average until the government has to declare a state of emergency after 10% of Alentejo is burning?
 Plot a histogram with the results of your simulation.
 You may want to change your simulation function by adding a parameter with which you can toggle the visualization on and off.